New Applications (PHIRST)

 - For all studies - a Research Plan.

-- Consent forms for adults and oral consent script templates, if appropriate.
+- Consent documents for adults and oral consent script templates, if appropriate.
 Assent forms (for children)

 - A Certificate of Translation Form, if the consent documentation will be translated from English into another language